rthewitt/Alpha-Game/README.txt

-PATCH NOTES - Update 1.3
+PATCH NOTES - Update 1.3.1

-1. Classes
-  - Resource
-    a. added initializeLevels()

-  - Levels
+- GameState
-    a. added getData()
+  a.
+Removed all get/set type methods
   b.
+Changed fields to static
+  c.
+Modified levelOver() to fit new level selector

+- UpgradeMenu
+  a.
+Added replay button and functionality
+  b.
+Added plus button and functionality
+  c.
+Added minus button and functionality

+- All Classes
-Switched to file I/O system instead of arrays
+  a.
+Modified all classes to fit static GameState fields instead of methods

-  - Menu
-    a. tweaked the credits

-2. Files
-  - Added Levels files under a new Directory named levels next to images.
-    a. this will be the new level system

-3. Game systems
+- Game Systems
-  - Implemented levels system with the changes above.
+  a.
+Implemented Level Selector in UpgradeMenu